sbnb-irb/chemical-checker/README.md

 * Concepts and methods are best described in the original CC publication, [Duran-Frigola et al. 2019](https://biorxiv.org/content/10.1101/745703v1).
 * For more information about this repository, discussion, notes, etc... please refer to our [Wiki page](http://gitlabsbnb.irbbarcelona.org/packages/chemical_checker/wikis/home).

 The **Chemical Checker Repository** holds the current implementation of the CC in our `SB&NB` laboratory.
 As such, the repository contains a significant number of functionalities and data not presented in the primary CC manuscript.
-The repository follows its directory structure:
+The repository follows this directory structure:

-* `container`: Deal with containerization of the CC.
-It contains the definition files for Singularity image.
+* `container`: Deal with containerization of the CC, contains the definition files for Singularity image.
 * `notebook`: Contains exemplary Jupyter Notebooks that showcase some CC features.
 * `package`: The backbone of the CC in form of a Python package.
-* `pipelines`: The pipeline script for update and generation of data for the web app.
+* `pipelines`: The pipeline scripts (e.g. for updating the CC, generating data for the web app, etc...).
+* `setup`: The setup script to install the CC.

 Due to the strong computational requirements of our pipeline, the code has been written and optimized to work in our local HPC facilities.
 Installation guides found below are mainly addressed to `SB&NB` users.
 As stated in the manuscript, the main deliverable of our resource are the CC _signatures_, which can be easily accessed: